 Several fragmented small kingdoms were united and created the Elamite Nation (A first dynasty) in the Persian Plateau and began to exert and receive influence from the cultures of the region.
 This impressive dynasty lasted for over two millenniums.
 Susa played a vital role in the development and expansion of the Elamite cultural sphere, and the threat of Assyrian attacks prompted the construction of a large 6 meter thick rammed earth wall about the city.
 The increasing frequencies in foreign invasions led to a need for centralization and organized defenses.
 Elam is the name of an ancient civilization located in what is now southwest Iran.

-Susa city-state falls under the rule of the Mesopotamian kings of Akkad and, later, the Third Dynasty of Ur.
+Susa city-state falls under the rule of the Mesopotamian Akkadian Empire in the early 2300 B.C.E. and later also under the rule of the Third Dynasty of Ur .
 At the end of this period, the Elamites invaded southern Mesopotamia, destroying the city of Ur as a revenge for the previous Babylonian invasions and marked the beginning of a new era of rising Elamite power within the region.
 Elamites interfered in Mesopotamian affairs, usually in alliance with Babylon, against the constant pressure of Neo-Assyrian expansion.

 Susa later played an important part in Babylonian opposition to the brutal Assyrian domination.
 Susa Kingdom reign ended by start of the Persian Achaemenid Empire.

 Chogha Zanbil - One of the many ruins of the ancient Elamite complexes today